fizzed/jne/README.md

 - Feature development & roadmap
 - Priority bug fixes
 - Privately hosted continuous integration tests for their unique edge or use cases

-## Overview

-Java library (8, 11, 17, 21 etc) for working with "native" resources on the JVM.
-Utilities for finding & extracting OS and hardware architecture dependent files, executables, and libraries (e.g. including libraries as resources in JARs), as well as utilities for detecting installed JDKs, or calculating the "targets" of native compilation.

-This is a battle-tested library w/ extensive test coverage and automated CI across various operating systems, versions, and architectures.

-## Features

- - JNE class: helps to find, extract, and load OS, ABI, and hardware architecture dependent files, executables, and libraries
- - NativeTarget class: helps to compile native code by determining various "targets" for Rust, C/C++, or for CI frameworks
- - JavaHome, JavaHomes classes: helps to detect JDKs installed on the local system, as well as versions, distribution, JDK vs. JRE, etc.
- - Support for Linux, Windows, MacOS, FreeBSD, OpenBSD operating systems
- - Support for x64, x32, arm64, armhf, armel, riscv64 hardware architecture
- - Support for GNU & MUSL abis
- - Support for multiple operating systems and architectures so that a single jar dependency can support them all.
- - Support for finding executables (e.g. cat or cat.exe)
- - Support for finding libraries (e.g. sample.dll/libsample.dylib/libsample.so)
- - Support for finding generic files (e.g. movie.swf)
- - Use a one-time temporary directory for extracted executables (thus same apps running multiple instances get their own executable copy)
- - Specify a directory to extract executables to (useful for single instance daemons).
- - Specify if executables should be deleted on VM exit.
-If disabled and an extracted directory is specified, then a "hash" is calculated for an extracted executable so that if the next run of the app has a dependency change then the latest executable will be used.
- - Optional fallback to x86 executables on x64 platforms where an x64-specific executable is not found/included.
-Useful in the case where an x86 executable is good for either architecture and you want to save space by not including both versions in your JAR.
- - Utility classes for double-locking, safe loading of libraries.

 ## OS/Architecture Dependent Extraction at Runtime